LeaDalibard/angular-workshop/README.md

 1. Create a new Component AddPeopleComponent.
 2. In the template, create a form with inputs First name, Last Name and Description.
 3. Add attributes "name" and [ngModel](https://angular.io/api/forms/NgModel) to inputs to signal Angular which inputs to check.
-(In app.module.ts, you also need to import the FormsMOdule and pass it to your imports array) As an example for First name you should have something like :
+(In app.module.ts, you also need to import the FormsModule and pass it to your imports array) As an example for First name you should have something like :

 ```